Muhiuddin-Dewan/ECSwithTerraform/README.md

-# ECSwithTerraform
+# ECS with Terraform
-- ECS Cluster, Service and task creation using Terraform.
+- Cluster, Service and task creation using Terraform.

 - By this template any one can deploy One microservice